VishalM22/Image-Classification-by-Machine-Learning-AICTE-Internship/README.md

 ### Select the app where you want to code

-1.GoogleCollab
+- ** Google Collab
-2.Jupyter Notebook
+- ** Jupyter Notebook
-3.Anaconda
+- ** Anaconda
-4.VsCode [ Need to Install python and give the global environment selection path before using the jupyter notebook]
+- ** VsCode [ Need to Install python and give the global environment selection path before using the jupyter notebook]

 ### Installation